abhinavs/moonwalk/_posts/2023-07-19-brain-health.md

 ## [Avoid head injuries](#avoid-head-injuries)

-Although the human brain is the best-protected organ in the human body, the brain’s softness makes it vulnerable to damage from contact with the skull’s interior and compression.
-[1].
+Although the human brain is the best-protected organ in the human body, the brain’s softness makes it vulnerable to damage from contact with the skull’s interior and compression [1].
 Thus, even mild traumatic brain injuries increase the risk of cognitive decline or dementia years after the original brain injury [2].

 ## [Improve your sleep hygiene](#improve-your-sleep-hygiene)